Science or Fiction?

 In general, intensive and sustained exercise training and high-level competition generate large amounts of free radicals that likely exceed the capacity of a typical body.
 This makes athletes susceptible to oxidative stress and more likely to build up damaging inflammation.

-The Future Of Gut Microbiome Science Is The Future Of Performance Science
+The Future Of Gut Microbiome and Human Cellular Science Is The Future Of Performance Science

 Eating a healthy diet diverse in foods is a great start.
-But, you can take your athletic performance to the next level by eating a diet that specifically supports your unique microbiome.
+But, you can take your athletic performance to the next level by eating a diet that specifically supports your unique microbiome and body.

 This is where Viome can help.
-Viome uses metatranscriptomic sequencing technology and artificial intelligence to develop your one-of-a-kind food recommendations.
+Viome’s NEW Health Intelligence™ service combines metatranscriptomic sequencing technology, translational science and artificial intelligence to help you understand what you uniquely need to be healthy.
+We then develop your one-of-a-kind food and supplement recommendations.
 With Viome, you can fine-tune the function of your gut microbiome to minimize the production of harmful metabolites and maximize the production of beneficial ones.
+You can now also see your Mitochondrial and Cellular Health, Immune System Health, Biological Age, and over 30 specific health scores to improve.
 You can experience increased energy and general well-being, all while reaching and maintaining a healthy weight and improving athletic performance.